textioHQ/js-style-guide/react/README.md

     <div role="button" />
     ```

-  - Do not use `accessKey` on elements. eslint: [`jsx-a11y/no-access-key`](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/no-access-key.md)
+  - Do not use `accessKey` on elements. (eslint rule not enforced) eslint: [`jsx-a11y/no-access-key`](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/no-access-key.md)

   > Why?
 Inconsistencies between keyboard shortcuts and keyboard commands used by people using screenreaders and keyboards complicate accessibility.